avabellaw/bright-times/readme.md

 * I have added a CSP policy to help protect against cross-site scripting attacks using django-csp.
 * All passwords are stored in the databse as their hashed versions.
+* Users have to verify their email before buying a ticket.
+* Users have to use a strong password.

 # Testing